Revised voting rights bill rolled out in U.S. Senate, with Manchin on board - NewsBreak

 Klobuchar said in a statement that the freedom to vote is fundamental.

-“With the Freedom to Vote Act , the entire voting rights working group, including Senators Manchin and Merkley, is united behind legislation that will set basic national standards to make sure all Americans can cast their ballots in the way that works best for them, regardless of what zip code they live in.”
+“With the Freedom to Vote Act, the entire voting rights working group, including Senators Manchin and (Jeff) Merkley, is united behind legislation that will set basic national standards to make sure all Americans can cast their ballots in the way that works best for them, regardless of what zip code they live in.”

 New national holiday